mfreema5/tawp/pages/sideways-stats.md

 This is why one of criticisms of null-hypothesis significance testing is that it ‘doesn't indicate anything other than the fact that a sufficiently large sample was used.’
 In other words, *any* non-zero correlation can be statistically significant at *any* confidence level—the only thing you have to do is find a way to increase the sample size far enough.

 The next example graphic [figure NN] is a departure from the others, in that it's a graph that is drawn to scale.
 It shows the relation between sample size and the minimum statistically significant correlation (*p*<.05).
+The relation is what we would expect from the sideways examples—as N get larger, the minimum statistically significant sample correlation drops.

 ![Figure NN: Relation of statistical significance to sample size](./images/correlation-vs-samplesize-200.png)